Google DFIQ: Open source building blocks for IR playbooks Permalink

 • Overall number of incidents: This is a performance indicator, not a success measure.
 Think of it as the building block or denominator for most other incident-related reporting.
 That said, there’s plenty to be learned from the numbers alone.
 For example, it’s okay to have a lot of incidents, particularly if they’re lower severity and you’re learning from them and making improvements.
 Conversely, having very few incidents might be cause for concern, as it might be a sign that incidents aren’t being detected or properly documented.

 • Incidents by root cause: One of the most useful data points to capture during post-incident ananalysis are root causes.
-In general, repeat root causes aren’t ideal and are indicators that you want to take some preventative action.
-You’ll also learn that getting to a single root cause isn’t always easy.
+Repeat root causes aren’t ideal and are indicators that you want to take some preventative action.
+Repeat root causes are also a signal you aren’t performing and/or following through with post-incident analysis and related findings.

 There are many more, and far better examples.
 But in general, insights gleaned from incidents—trends in particular—are one of the most useful means of assessing operational maturity and making meaningful improvements to any system.
 As a cybersecurity leader, you can’t get too good at understanding and being comfortable talking about incidents and what they mean to your team and organization.